Renzo Piano: High Museum of Art Extension (1999–2005)

 The original building of the High Museum of Art in Atlanta, Georgia, designed by Richard Meier, and inspired by the form of the Guggenheim Museum in New York City of Frank Lloyd Wright, opened in 1983.
 Piano's project added four new structures; a pavilion for exhibitions, a gallery for special collections, a building for offices, and a residence hall for the Atlanta College Of Art, creating 16,000 sqm of additional space.
 Both the new building and the original building are a gleaming white.
 A glass bridge with two levels connects the main pavilion with the original part of the museum.
 The careful management of external light is a particular feature of Piano's buildings; the High Museum Extension rows of curving fan-shaped panels on the facade and on the interior ceiling with filter the sunlight.
 From the parvis on the outside, the white facade gives the impression that the building has no weight at all.

 Morgan Library Renovation and Extension (2000–2006)

-The extension of the Morgan Library in New York City is next to the original library, a monument of Beaux-Arts architecture designed by McKim, Meade and White (1903), which had been expanded several times.
+The extension of the Morgan Library in New York City is next to the original library, a monument of Beaux-Arts architecture designed by McKim, Mead & White (1903), which had been expanded several times.
 Piano extensively renovated the existing structures and a built a new building the same height as the historic building, with a simple rectangular facade that complemented it.
 He also added a 5 m cube as a small exhibit space, an underground auditorium with 199 seats, and a glass-walled atrium which united all the parts, old and new.
 The architecture critic of the New York Times, Nicolai Ouroussoff, wrote, "the result is a space with the weight of history and the lightness of clouds...a sublime expression of the architect's preoccupation with light."